draveness/DKNightVersion/README.md

 ## Make your own customize

+### Notification

 `nightFalling` method will post `DKNightVersionNightFallingNotification` when it is called.
 Similarly, `dawnComing` will post `DKNightVersionDawnComingNotification`.
 You can observe these notification in proper place, and make your own customize easily.

+### JSON

+There is a json file in `Generator` folder named `property.json`, you can change the color in it, which will cuz the default color changing to the color you want.

+And run `ruby generator.rb` in terminal.
+If you add new color property, drag the new file to proper place, and then everything works well.

 ## Using default night version